 Social Media Editor

-Laura Fraser is an award-winning journalist who writes about justice, politics and the human experience.
-On weekends, she can be found in hiking boots, on skis, or guarding home plate for The Hazzards.
+Laura Fraser is an award-winning journalist who writes about justice, health and the human experience.
+Story ideas are welcome at firstname.lastname@example.org

 Latest from Laura Fraser